Sharing the love of Jesus Christ by fighting the world’s greatest injustices.

 The first two Dream Homes are completed in Nepal, housing children.
 We launch our “Justice Operations” division to investigate and convict those involved in human trafficking.

 The first trafficker to be convicted as a direct result of our investigation and prosecution work is sent to prison.
-Since then, over 100 traffickers have been convicted through the joint efforts of our international staff and local police.
+Since then, hundreds of traffickers have been convicted through the joint efforts of our international staff and local police.

 We set up a database to store all IRFs and “Victim Interview Forms” (VIFs), and we begin doing analysis on this data.